-Kunzea ambigua (also known as white kunzea or sweet scented kunzea) is an Australian native plant found in coastal areas of Tasmania and eastern Australia.
+Kunzea ambigua (also known as white kunzea or sweet scented kunzea) is an Australian native plant found in coastal areas of Tasmania.

 A shrub growing up to 5 m high, it bears small white flowers in spring which fill the air with a sweet honey scent.